 – 85% of all money paid out by insurance companies for bodily injury claims goes to clients who hired an attorney.

-If you were injured in a car accident in New Mexico, an Albuquerque car accident lawyer can help you to understand the important issues that may apply to your specific situation.
-A personal injury attorney can preserve your rights to fair compensation for injuries sustained from an accident and help you to achieve financial recovery.
+If you were injured in a car accident in New Mexico, a personal injury attorney can preserve your rights to fair compensation for injuries sustained from the accident and help you to achieve financial recovery.

 More importantly, while your attorney is working hard to represent you, you can focus on your recovery.

-At Baskerville Law LLC, we offer complimentary auto accident injury consultations, so that cost doesn’t get in the way of you seeking legal help.
-During your free consultation, Rob will talk things over with you, so that you understand your legal rights and the options that you have.
+At Baskerville Law LLC, we offer complimentary auto accident injury consultations so that cost doesn’t get in the way of you seeking legal help.